jrad9921/RadBrainDL/README.md

 ## Architectures
 3D architectures used:
-1. SFCN from Peng et al, modified to
+1. SFCN from Peng et al, modified to suit image structure
 2. Monai's 3D implementation of Densenet121
 3. Monai's 3D implementation of SwinTransformer